unikraft/summer-of-code-2021/content/en/docs/sessions/09-advanced-app-porting/index.md

         ...
 };
 ```
-The first structure mainly defines the operation of mounting the filesystem, while the second defines the operations that can be executed on files (regular files, directories etc.).
+The first structure mainly defines the operation of mounting the filesystem, while the second defines the operations that can be executed on files (regular files, directories, etc).
 The `vnops` structure can be seen as the `file_operation` structure in the Linux Kernel (more as an idea).
 More about this structure [here](https://tldp.org/LDP/lkmpg/2.4/html/c577.htm).